-Stormwater is the water from the rain which flows over the ground or pavement without soaking into the ground.
+Stormwater is the water from a rainfall event which flows over the ground or pavement without soaking into the ground.

-The storm sewer system includes the roadside ditches, gutters, inlets, catch basins, and underground pipes that collect stormwater and carry it away from our streets, parking lots, and yards.
+The storm sewer system includes roadside ditches, gutters, inlets, catch basins, and underground pipes that collect stormwater and convey it from our streets, parking lots, and yards.

-County waters include the creeks, lakes, and rivers in Okaloosa County.
+Receiving waters include wetlands, creeks, lakes, and rivers in Okaloosa County.
 Stormwater can flow directly into these waters, so they are part of the storm sewer system, too.

 Did you know?
-Anything that is washed into the storm sewer system ends up in County waters.
+Anything that is washed into the storm sewer system ends up in receiving waters.
 That's because, unlike the wastewater from our kitchens and bathrooms, stormwater is not treated before it's released into our waters.